plain12356/RB_with_zero_fidelity/README.md

-In the file "For_zero_fidelity", we show how SPAM errors affect zero-fidelity because zero-fidelity is not robust SPAM errors.
-And we also show how different zero-fidelity cause by using different channels.
-The detail of difference is mentioned in the paper "Making the zeroth-order process fidelity independent of state preparation and measurement errors".
+In the file "For_zero_fidelity", we show how SPAM errors affect zero-fidelity as zero-fidelity is not robust to SPAM errors.
+Here, we also show how zero-fidelity varies depending on different channels.
+The details are described in the paper.

-In the files
+Files "Two-qubit RB code" and "Three-qubit RB code" show how we make zero-fidelity independent of SPAM errors by combining it with randomized benchmarking.